g0morra/wp-file-upload/readme.txt

 * It does not use flash and handles uploads using various technologies (HTML5, AJAX, classic HTML forms) depending on browser's capabilities, which detects automatically.
 As a result it can work in any browser, including mobiles phones (even old ones).
 * You can have more than one instances of the shortcode in the same page.
-* It includes an overall upload progress bar.
 * It supports multilingual characters and localization.
 * Uploaded files can be added to Media or be attached to the current page.
 * It is highly customizable with many (more than 50) options.
 * It produces notification messages and e-mails.
 * You can create additional fields that the user must fill in along with the uploaded file.
 * You can select from a list of subfolders.
+* Upload progress can be monitored with a progress bar.
 * It supports redirection to another url after successful upload.
 * It supports filters and actions before and after file upload, so that programmers can extend the plugin and make it cooperate with other plugins.
 * It contains a visual editor for customizing the plugin easily and without any knowledge of shortcodes or programming